 Predictable costs: Hetzner vs. AWS

-Sovereignty also lowers your operating costs and makes them predictable – with no egress surprises at the end of the month:
+Sovereignty also lowers your operating costs and makes them predictable – with no egress surprises at the end of the month.
+The direct comparison of comparable configurations:

 | Kriterium | Hetzner (DE) | AWS Frankfurt |